MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on-multi-user-device.md

 ## Prerequisites

 - A required minimum version of macOS 14 Sonoma.
 While macOS 13 Ventura is supported for PSSO overall, only Sonoma supports the necessary tools for the PSSO shared Mac scenario described in this guide.
-- Microsoft Intune [Company Portal app](/mem/intune/apps/apps-company-portal-macos) version 5.2404.0 or later
+- Microsoft Intune [Company Portal app](/mem/intune/apps/apps-company-portal-macos) version 5.2404.0 or later.
-- A configured PSSO MDM payload in your MDM by an administrator
+- A configured PSSO MDM payload in your MDM by an administrator.

-## MDM Profile Configuration
+## MDM Configuration

+There are three main steps for configuring Platform SSO on a shared device:

+1. **Deploy Company Portal.** For more information, see [Add the Company Portal for macOS app](/mem/intune/apps/apps-company-portal-macos).
+1. **Deploy Platform SSO Configuration.** Create and deploy a settings catalog profile with the required Platform SSO Configuration.
+1. **Deploy macOS Login Screen Configuration.** The macOS Login screen configuration can be changed to allow new users to log in.

+### Platform SSO Profile Configuration

 Your Platform SSO MDM profile should leverage the following configurations to support multi-user devices: